lysevi/bpts/README.md

 - [*] test: take from low leaf with different parrents
 - [*] test: take from low node with different parrents
 - [*] test: take from high node with different parrents
+- [ ] test: move to high leaf with different parrents
+- [ ] test: move to low leaf with different parrents
 - [ ] test: move to high node with different parrents
-- [ ] test: move to high leaf with different parrents
-- [ ] test: move to low with different parrents
-- [ ] test: move to low with different parrents
+- [ ] test: move to low node with different parrents
 - [ ] record => {Id, Offset}
 - [ ] logger
 - [ ] refs by ptr (offset from start)